sohailsangha-sutd/crabviz/editors/code/README.md

     ![call graph for the selected function](https://raw.githubusercontent.com/chanhx/assets/1338d847dab6b82e05ad4007fd29a4bce5d0ff14/crabviz/code/call_graph_for_a_selected_function.gif)

     Right click on the function you want to analyze, and select `Crabviz: Generate Function Call Graph` in the context menu.

+## Building and Installing

+Use Run Configuration of VSCode to launch a debug version of the extension.

+To load local copy, use vsce

+`npm install vsce -g`

+`vsce package`

+## Usage

+Press `Ctrl + Shift + P` and type `crabviz` and create config template Then use command again to generate callgraph from config